Who We Are

 Co-founder, Director of Community Programs

 Margarita (she/her, they/them) brings to Third Coast Birth & Baby her extensive book smarts about childhood development, attachment and rearing—as well as the hands-on, hard-won insights that come from mothering two kids of her own and working as a child development specialist for over 16 years.
 She loves bringing parents together, answering their questions and—most of all—helping them to trust their own parenting instincts.
 Behind the scenes, Margarita manages all the systems and paperwork that help our studio run so seamlessly and give our parents such peace of mind that the details are dealt with.

 Margarita, her two revolutionary kids, plus her two Catcade cats are enjoying their new life near her family in Michigan after 16 years in Chicago.

 Cait Sobotka (she/her) has supported hundreds of families through pregnancy, birth, and the postpartum period since she began working as a doula in 2013.
 As proactive as she is easy-going, Cait is a master of anticipating the needs of expectant and new moms

-As a mother and former nanny, Cait understands the needs of new parents and strives to make the transition to parenthood smooth and positive experience.
-Equally motivated as she is easy going, Cait is highly attuned to your family’s needs and can help you make a plan.
-Cait manages our postpartum support services.
+As a mother of three and former nanny, Cait understands the needs of new parents and strives to make the transition to parenthood smooth and positive experience for you.
+Equally motivated as she is easy going, Cait is highly attuned to your family’s needs and can help you make a solid plan for your postpartum time.
+Cait manages our postpartum support and placenta encapsulation services.

 Birth Doula, Certified Yoga Instructor